BrianInGermany/americansingermany/README.md

 **Here is a quick summary of how this Slack works:**
 - Sign up for an account on this Slack via the join link at the top of the page.
 - Post a hello message in the #general channel to introduce yourself.
-- Be sure to set your notification preferences to "Direct Messages, Keywords and @-Mentions Only".
-This way you are only notified if some is talking to you directly.
-I'm currently trying to make this the default setting.
 - Think about joining one of the channels for individual cities, like #darmstadt.
 - If you want to meet folks fast, join the #chat-roulette channel, and be randomly matched in 4-way chats once a week.